christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

     - An important reason (which I have further highlighted in the text [TO-DO]) that the US ante-bellum brawl is theoretically interesting is related to your following question regarding western cultural norms.
 Though it is difficult to gather information on violence in older legislatures, the case discussed highlights that there are prominent examples of violence in Western democracies when they were younger--as the paper predicts.

-    - I certainly agree that one case does not prove the theory, that is exactly why I use the case to illustrate the theorised process and with the bulk of the evidence built on the large-n parametric models.
-Nonetheless, many readers greatly appreciate illustrative case studies that add 'meat' to statistical 'bones'.
+    - I certainly agree that one case does not prove the theory, that is exactly why I use the case to illustrate and demonstrate the basic plausibility of the theorised process.
+The bulk of the evidence for the paper is built on the large-n parametric models.
+Nonetheless, many readers greatly appreciate illustrative case studies that add plausible 'meat' to statistical 'bones'.

+    - Reviewer 2 is very interested in understanding how societal factors may influence factors such as proportionality and democratic age and in turn their influence on brawls.
+For reasons that I discuss above such, primarily the typical slowness of societal changes, this is very difficult to effectively investigate in the large-n study.
+Though the case study is by no means a definitive investigation of these complex relationships, it does provide an early glimpse into how they may work.

-    Following the editor's request, I have strengthened the discussion of these reasons for including the case study in the text [TO-DO, GET PAGE]
+    As such, following the editor's request I have strengthened the discussion of these reasons for including the case study in the text [TO-DO, GET PAGE]

 > Western democracies seem to stick out as the only democracies that do not experience violence.
 Is this a cultural norm that has developed and being exported globally?
 Obviously this is an empirical question but it is hard to ignore how western democracies stand out.